 by Eric Wright and Sally Lorimore, Garden Owners at Willowhill Garden in Fife

-Our most extraordinary finding was that this flower border held on to moisture much better than our other conventionally dug/mulched borders; in the hot, dry summer of 2022 this border didn’t require watering at all!
-We have learnt this approach is a real game-changer; as well as being more wildlife/soil friendly it is far less labour intensive for us as gardeners!
+Our most extraordinary finding was that this flower border held on to moisture much better than our other conventionally dug/mulched borders; in the hot, dry summer of 2022 this border did not require watering at all!
+We have learnt this approach is a real game-changer; as well as being more wildlife/soil friendly it is far less labour intensive for us as gardeners.

 Thinking of developing something along these lines or just interested in the process?
-The garden opens mid-April in all its spring glory with euphorbia, primula, pulmonaria, hellebores and early spring bulbs against fresh new season’s growth.
-Come and see the new border being developed too and watch the transformation of this area over the course of spring and summer.
-We will be on hand to answer any questions.
+Come and see the garden- we will be on hand to answer any questions.

-Willowhill Garden opens for Scotland’s Garden Scheme by arrangement from 10th April and from 1-5pm on selected days through the season.
+Willowhill Garden opens for Scotland’s Garden Scheme by arrangement and from 1-5pm on selected days through the season.
 Click on the button below for full details.